IESE MBA Admissions & COVID-19

 IESE’s MBA is recognized by many scholarship programs around the globe.
 Visit the website of the school’s Financial Aid Office for details.

 Several scholarships are available to incoming IESE students.
 IESE scholarship applications should be completed and submitted within the MBA application form to the Admissions Department as early as possible.
-Scholarships include:
+The Scholarship Committee takes the final decision on which type of scholarship each admitted candidate receives.
+Candidates are requested to submit just one scholarship essay with their application.
+Types of scholarships include:

 - IESE Trust Scholarships

-The IESE Trust awards 20 to 30 scholarships to students with outstanding academic records, excellent professional experience and personal merit.
-The scholarships cover 25% or 50% of tuition fees.
+The IESE Trust awards scholarships to students with outstanding academic records, excellent professional experience and personal merit.
+The scholarships cover up to 60% of tuition fees.
 Please note that living expenses are not covered by any of the scholarships.
 The Trust Scholarships are awarded at the discretion of the Scholarship Committee.

 - The MBA Admissions Scholarship